Car Accident Pot Holes

 A notice must usually be served on the state or county within 12 months of the accident.
 A notice must usually be served on a city within 6 months.
 However, determining whether a city, county, or state is responsible for road maintenance can be difficult.

 Failing to serve the notice on time or to include all of the required information can be a trap for the unwary.
-An experienced auto accident lawyer in Brookhaven, GA can make sure that your rights are fully protected by serving the notice as required by law.
+An experienced auto accident lawyer can make sure that your rights are fully protected by serving the notice as required by law.